 We haven’t had the privilege of meeting yet, but I’m one of [Ryan’s] coworkers.
 My name is [Janice], and I will be the new point person working with you now that [Ryan] is retiring.

-I have just finished reading through your file and think it would be nice if we could arrange a time to talk on the phone so that I can answer any questions you may have about this transition.
+I have just finished reading through your file and think it would be nice if we could arrange a time to chat on the phone so that I can answer any questions you may have about this transition.

 I look forward to working together.